Maharta/Berikan/README.md

 For the search feature, firebase doesn't support full text search without paying for third party service like algolia, and i'm a broke college student :)

-Although i will probably still implement it by just taking all the items then filtering it in the front-end, which is very inefficient and not scalable at all.
+In the end, i had to implement the search feature by just taking all the items and filtering it in the front-end.
+I'm aware this is not very scalable, but atm with small amount of data it's not a problem.

 Things that are not implemented yet:

-- Error States Fallback UI from data fetching
+- Error States from data fetching with toast

+Optional things to implement:

-- Search
+- Search results autocomplete navigation with arrow keys for desktop